mark-kubacki/thot/README.rst

 Quickstart
 ------------
-Run ```thot --quickstart mysite``` to have directory “`mysite`” created with a basic site skeleton.
+Run ``thot --quickstart mysite`` to have directory “`mysite`” created with a basic site skeleton.
 You will be asked a series of questions regarding default values for author’s name and such by that script.
-Your answers will result in file ```_lib/settings.cfg```.
+Your answers will result in file ``_lib/settings.cfg``.

-`quickstart` obeys the optional parameter `-t <shortname>`, with “shortname” being the shortname for a recognized templating engine: `mako` or `jinja2`, Mako being preferred.
+``quickstart`` obeys the optional parameter `-t <shortname>`, with “shortname” being the shortname for a recognized templating engine: `mako` or `jinja2`, Mako being preferred.

-Run `thot` to generate a site.
-The command looks for files with a .htm/.html, .xml, .rst and .md/.markdown extension, parses them and passes the results to your template(s).
+Run ``thot`` to generate a site.
+The command looks for files with extensions .htm/.html, .xml, .rst and .md/.markdown; parses them and passes the results to your template(s).
-— “Parsing” means transforming the markup (for example Markdown or RST) to HTML. — Directories and files that start with a dot or an underscore will be ignored and everything else (i.e. images) will be copied.
+— “Parsing” means transforming the markup (for example Markdown or RST) to HTML. — Directories and files that start with a dot or an underscore will be ignored, everything else (i.e. images) will be copied.
 The the results will be available in “`_output`”.